MINUTES FOR THE REGULAR MEETING

-Jensen/Rosenthal moved to recommend pursuing staff Option 3, authorizing staff to conduct a recruitment for a Limited Duration Appointment (1-3 year) of a Fire Chief to stabilize the leadership of the department.
-Discussion: Jensen spoke in support of option number 3.
+Jensen/Rosenthal moved to recommend pursuing staff Option 3, authorizing staff to conduct a recruitment for a Limited Duration Appointment (1-3 year) of a Fire Chief to maintain continuity of leadership of the department.
+Jensen spoke in support of option number 3.
 Rosenthal agreed with Jensen.
 He spoke that this could open the doors towards partnerships with surrounding cities.
 Graham thanked staff.
-Roll Cal Vote: Rosenthal, Jensen, Seffinger, Slattery, Akins and Graham: YES.
+Roll Call Vote: Rosenthal, Jensen, Seffinger, Slattery, Akins and Graham: YES.
 Motion passed unanimously.

 - Mandatory Water Curtailment (Phase I) Ratification Request